Mueem-Nahid/ielts-speaking-answer-preparation/IELTS_Speaking_Questions_Classification.md

 - Describe a picture/photograph of you that you like
 - Describe a photo that you enjoy looking at
 - Describe a prize you have received recently (e.g. money, something valuable, a medal)
+- Describe a piece of technology you own that you feel is difficult to use
+- Describe an important old thing that your family has kept for a long time

 ### 5. ACTIVITIES/SKILLS/HOBBIES (Actions and abilities)
 - Describe an outdoor sport you would like to do